practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

 ## Other omissions from above list

 - Chapel is a difficult case: [On compiler switches, portability and linking in Chapel](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Chapel#on-compiler-switches-portability-and-linking-in-chapel)
-- [COBOL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/COBOL#cobol), here GnuCOBOL, which needs at least one shared library being installed (that is _libcob.so.4_)
+- [COBOL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/COBOL#cobol), here GnuCOBOL, which needs at least one language specific shared library being installed, that is _libcob.so.4_, and then some more shared libraries
 - Dart, which isn't so easily portable to another, "foreign" Linux system; see at [Standalone (or self-contained) executable (which may not be portable so easily)](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dart#standalone-or-self-contained-executable-which-may-not-be-portable-so-easily)
-- [Dylan](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dylan#dylan), here Open Dylan, where a compiled application depends on numerous application specific and Open Dylan specific shared libraries: [Porting a simple Dylan application](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dylan#porting-a-simple-dylan-application)
+- [Dylan](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dylan#dylan), here Open Dylan, where a compiled application depends on numerous application specific shared libraries and Open Dylan specific shared libraries: [Porting a simple Dylan application](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dylan#porting-a-simple-dylan-application)
 - [Mercury](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming#mercury): shared libraries: _libmer_std.so, libmer_rt.so, libgc.so_ - and what else? - are needed on the target system.
 I think its easier to install Mercury on the target system to have all needed libraries available before copying them one by one from source system to target system
-- [Mojo](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Mojo#installation-tips), which needs at least one shared library being installed
+- [Mojo](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Mojo#installation-tips), which needs a couple of more exotic shared libraries being installed
-- [SWI Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#swi-prolog), which needs at least one shared library being installed
+- [SWI Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#swi-prolog), which needs to have access to one language specific shared library
-- [Scheme dialects](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/README.md#size-of-executables): the Bigloo and CHICKEN executables need shared libraries being installed; the Racket executable needs Racket being installed
+- [Scheme dialects](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/README.md#size-of-executables): the Bigloo and CHICKEN executables each need to have access to one language specific shared library; the Racket executable needs Racket being installed
-- while a Clozure Common Lisp ([CCL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp#ccl)) executable is also portable, same like a Steel Bank Common Lisp [SBCL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp#sbcl) executable, an Embeddable Common Lisp [ECL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp#ecl) executable is not, because it needs to have access to at least one shared library
+- while a Clozure Common Lisp ([CCL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp#ccl)) executable is also portable, same like a Steel Bank Common Lisp [SBCL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp#sbcl) executable, an Embeddable Common Lisp [ECL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp#ecl) executable is not, because it needs to have access to one language specific shared library

 <br/>